cloudfoundry/loggregator/README.md

 ##### Asynchronous vs Synchronous Data

 The Loggregator system as a whole does not have an opinion about how frequently any log type is emitted.
-However, there are recommendations. `Counter` and `Gauge` logs should be emitted reguarly (e.g., once a minute) so downstream consumers can easily plot the increasing total.
+However, there are recommendations. `Counter` and `Gauge` logs should be emitted regularly (e.g., once a minute) so downstream consumers can easily plot the increasing total.

 `Log`, `Timer` and `Event` should be emitted when the corresponding action occurred and therefore should be treated as asynchronous data.
 These data types do not lend themselves to be plotted as a time series.